ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 ```

 This basically generates 3 interface graphs for `lo`, `eth0` and `wlan` on the
 Raspberry Pi 4.
-Some commented out.
-The `eth0` section looks like:
+Some are commented out.
+The `eth0` section looks like this:

 ~~~
 #### Interface 2 >> Descr: 'eth0' | Name: 'eth0' | Ip: '192.168.168.35' | \